 There are many traditions regarding the King Cake.
 All agree that the cake must be round in the shape of a crown and bejeweled to look like a crown with carnival-colored sugars, purple, green and gold.
 The official Mardi Gras colors were chosen in 1872 by the King of Carnival, Rex and each has a meaning: gold- power, green- faith, and purple- justice.
 They were baked with golden beans inside for the ladies of the court.
 The lady whose slice contained the bean was crowned queen of the festivities, and this began the Mardi Gras King Cake tradition.

 Eventually, plastic babies were used in the King Cake as it became an integral part of the tradition of Mardi Gras.
 Today, family, friends, businesses, and classrooms have their own King Cake parties.
 Whoever gets the piece of cake with the plastic baby hosts the next King Cake party, or buys/bakes the next cake.

 Most king cakes are decorated with many vibrant party items.
-They include Mardi Gras cups, mask, assorted Mardi Gras beads, doubloons (pirate coins) and of course the baby.
-The average king cake contains many delicious ingredients such as pecans, brown sugar, powdered sugar, fruit, chocolate and an assortment of creams from strawberry to chocolate to Bavarian which go inside the king cake.
+They include Mardi Gras cups, masks, assorted Mardi Gras beads, doubloons (pirate coins), and of course the baby.
+The average king cake contains many delicious ingredients such as pecans, brown sugar, powdered sugar, fruit, chocolate, and an assortment of creams from strawberry to chocolate to Bavarian which go inside the king cake.